-Dr. Begay is involved in several local and national organizations promoting American Indian/Alaska Native students into higher education and professional careers.
+Dr. Begay currently works as a general dentist at the Phoenix Indian Medical Center.
+She is involved in several local and national organizations promoting American Indian/Alaska Native students into higher education and professional careers.

-Chelsea Hooper attended SMDEP in 2013 at the University of Texas Health Science Center at Houston, TX.
-She is recent graduate of Baylor University in Waco, TX and will begin her first year of dental school at Texas A&M- Baylor College of Dentistry in August 2015.
+Chelsea Hooper attended the SMDEP in 2013 at the University Of Texas Health Science Center at Houston, TX.

 “SMDEP was one of the greatest experiences of my undergraduate career.
 Every element of the SMDEP program is oriented to assist and offer insight on being a student in a pre-health professional school.
 As a SMDEP Scholar, I gained study skills, budgeting/ financing tools, and cultural competence in addition to a solid foundation of science prerequisites.
 These classes and informational sessions from my SMDEP experience have served as an immense help in applying for and now entering the healthcare profession.
 The fact that it is of no cost to its participants is just icing on the cake!”

 Since then, Dr. Morris-Priester has traveled the country as a motivational speaker encouraging her audiences to follow their dreams.
 She also acts as a mentor to young people who aspire to become physicians.
-She hopes to use her time on the advisory committee to develop a process that will allow alumni to reach back to assist current participants in their journey to becoming doctors.
+Serving as Chair of the alumni advisory board, Dr. Morris-Priester hopes to use her time to develop a process that will allow alumni to reach back to assist current participants in their journey to becoming aspiring physicians.